CANDI: Hybrid Discrete-Continuous Diffusion Models: Theoretical Analysis for Discrete Spaces

 We define the continuous rank degradation for embedding diffusion as the expected fraction of incorrect embeddings that are more similar to the noisy embedding than the correct embedding.
 More formally,

 This can be computed as follows:

-Thus, we see that the continuous corruption simplifies to the mean probability of noisy embedding $\embedvector{t}{i}$ being closer to some incorrect embedding $\embedvector{0}{j}$ than the correct embedding $\embedvector{0}{i}$.
+\paragraph{Temporal Dissonance for Embedding Diffusion} Thus, we see that the continuous corruption simplifies to the mean probability of noisy embedding $\embedvector{t}{i}$ being closer to some incorrect embedding $\embedvector{0}{j}$ than the correct embedding $\embedvector{0}{i}$.
 As with continuous signal degradation in the one-hot space, we do not have any dependency on the vocabulary size beyond averaging.

 This reveals that embedding diffusion faces the same limitations as one-hot diffusion, regardless of whether tokens are obtained from noisy embeddings via dot product similarity or $l_2$ distance.
 We note that applying the insights of CANDI to embedding diffusion may work in practice.
 We choose to focus on one-hot diffusion due to the precise analytical control it offers over both discrete and continuous forms of corruption.